 Most companies have either already accessed their ability to manage talent in the flat world economy or are quickly realizing their need to, and there are a few ways businesses can ensure they are engaging in the right way.

-CXC reports that “to date, procurement-driven models of managing/controlling contingent workforce have relied largely on the assumption of upstream supplier performing sourcing and recruiting.”
+“to date, procurement-driven models of managing/controlling contingent workforce have relied largely on the assumption of upstream supplier performing sourcing and recruiting.”

-However, this assumption is no longer reliable in a world of specialized talent requirements, on-demand cycle times, and Online Work Platforms.
+This assumption is no longer reliable in a world of specialized talent requirements, on-demand cycle times, and Online Work Platforms.